-The department will measure Install Cellular Modem by each individual unit, acceptably completed.
+The department will measure Install Cellular Modem as each individual cellular modem, acceptably completed.

 The department will pay for measured quantities at the contract unit price under the following bid item:

 ITEM NUMBERDESCRIPTIONUNITSPV.0060.402Install Cellular ModemEach

 Payment is full compensation for installation of the cellular modem assembly, furnishing and installing all necessary hardware, making all necessary connections, testing the cellular modem, and making the cellular modem fully operational.